 The City's drinking water comes from both surface water and groundwater supplies.
 Surface waters, which make up 80 percent of the water supply, include the Indian Hill Reservoir in West Newbury, the Artichoke Reservoir in West Newbury and Newburyport, and Bartlet Spring Pond in Newburyport.
 Surface water is treated at the water treatment plant on Spring Lane next to Interstate 95.
 Groundwater, which makes up 20 percent of the city's drinking water, is supplied by two gravel packed wells (Well #1 and Well #2) located along Ferry Road in Newburyport.
 The water supply system recently underwent a multiphase \$18.75 million upgrade that included regular maintenance as well as improvements to meet future water demand.
 As shown in Table I-1, in 2016, the City used an average of 1.97 million gallons per day with the City being permitted by the Massachusetts Department of Environmental Protection's Water Management Act to use up to 2.49 million gallons per day.
-This permitted usage represents current capacity, which leaves approximately 520,000 gallons per day remaining.
+This permitted usage represents current capacity, which leaves approximately 520,000 gallons per day remaining, according to the 2016 estimates.
+The City

 Table I-4: Newburyport's Drinking Water Capacity

+Dilliking water capacity

 Million Gallons per Day

+per Day

 Average Use 1.97

 Maximum Use 2.49

 Remaining 0.52